-Name Plan Name (1) Number of Years of Credited Service (#) Present Value of Accumulated Benefit (\$) (2) Payments During Last Fiscal Year (\$) Heather Bresch Retirement Benefit Agreement 13 6,735,866 Kenneth S. Parks N/A N/A Rajiv Malik The Executive Plan for Rajiv Malik (3) N/A 360,874 Rajiv Malik Retirement Benefit Agreement 11 4,191,581 Daniel M. Gallagher N/A N/A Anthony Mauro N/A N/A
+Name Plan Name(1) Number of Years of Credited Service (#) Present Value of Accumulated Benefit (\$)(2) Payments During Last Fiscal Year (\$) Heather Bresch Retirement Benefit Agreement 13 6,735,866 Kenneth S. Parks N/A N/A Rajiv Malik The Executive Plan for Rajiv Malik(3) N/A 360,874 Rajiv Malik Retirement Benefit Agreement 11 4,191,581 Daniel M. Gallagher N/A N/A Anthony Mauro N/A N/A

-- Messrs.
-Parks, Gallagher and Mauro are not party to a defined benefit pension arrangement. - See page 45 of this Amendment for further information on the value of the accumulated pension benefit.

-This is a deferred compensation plan established for the benefit of Mr. Malik.
+- (1) Messrs.
+Parks, Gallagher and Mauro are not party to a defined benefit pension arrangement. - 2) See pages 51 and 53 of this Proxy Statement for further information on the value of the accumulated pension benefit. - (3) This is a deferred compensation plan established for the benefit of Mr. Malik.
 The Company is no longer contributing to this plan.